Skip to main content

 initial shape.png

-In this example, a new page was created, and a corresponding Off-Page Reference shape and Wire shape were dropped on the page.
+In this example, a new page was created, and corresponding Off-Page Reference and Wire shapes were dropped onto the page.

 The Off-Page Reference shape on the new page is connected to the opposite end of the wire and lists the page name, the component ID, and the label of the I/O from the product where the wire is attached on the other page.